brennanMKE/Tasks-for-Xcode/README.md

 # Tasks for Xcode

 Various tasks are necessary for working with Xcode projects.

+The most common tasks include the following:

+* Editing markdown (README.md)
+* Editing Podfile/Gemfile
+* Running tasks to install, build and test
+* Managing image assets (Sketch, PaintCode, etc)
+* Managing other resources

-The most common tasks are related to managing dependencies with [CocoaPods].
-Instead of being focused on iOS and Swift a developer must learn about installing and managing Ruby gems which is the underlying technlogy of CocoaPods.
+The more complex tasks are related to managing dependencies with [CocoaPods].
+Instead of being focused on iOS and Swift a developer must learn about installing and managing Ruby gems which is the underlying technology of CocoaPods.

-The linked instructions can get you started with [CocoaPods] and managing a [Gemfile] so you can keep your tools in sync across your team.
+The linked instructions below can get you started with [CocoaPods] and managing a [Gemfile] so you can keep your tools in sync across your team.

 ## Getting Started